TrekkerStudios/stagebridge/README.md

 needed this for my band's live show control, most of it is vibe-coded, pr's welcome 🤙

-## Versions
-* ./bin has the old stable version but it's missing some functions
-* gh actions build has latest features but is not guaranteed to be stable

 ## Components

 ### stagebridge (python)